anuj67851/mindex-java-code-challenge/Readme.txt

 created methods for create and read same as what the employee had in different controller, service and repo

+compensation object wont store employee object because, if it does then, when the employee object is updated in database, compensations object will also need to be updated.

+Instead it only stores employee id, which will probably never change in db.

 --- Added tests that checks the functions of the services

 1. reporting structure